 When modeling in O scale, Inclines and Risers need to be placed side-by-side to double their width.

 Risers and Inclines are 2 1/2" wide.
-You will need to install 2 sets side-by-side for an N or HO scale double track.
+You will need to install 2 sets side-by-side for any scale double track.

 The Track-Bed is a dark gray.

-Yes, more experienced modelers can adapt the Grand Valley Layout Kit to N or O scale.
-A new track plan will need to be configured.
+Yes, more experienced modelers can adapt the Layout Kits to another scale.
+A new track plan will need to be configured, and some items including, Portals and Culverts may not be the correct size for your scale.
+You may want to consider using the Mod-U-Rail System.

 Foam Putty™ has a 2 1/2-year shelf life and cannot be reconstituted.
 You can determine the manufacture date of a particular container by looking at the code on the lid.
 The first number denotes the year (8 = 2008) The next three numbers denote the day of the year (085 is the 85th day of the year = March 25) The expiration date for this code is March 25, 2010.